alros/LLM-RAG-ChatBot/README.md

 - collection: identifies the name of the collection of documents around a topic.
 - dbPath: this is the path where the database is located or where it will be created.
+- dbLoader: configuration for the build_db script
+  - sourceExtension: acceptable file extension (e.g. ".txt")
+  - sourceFolder: source folder for the documents
 - diagnosis: these are a collection of parameters to calibrate the diagnosis step:
   - minimum_number_of_questions: minimum number of questions before the diagnosis.
   - maximum_number_of_questions: after that number, the application will give a negative diagnosis.